oddstream/cj/README.md

 1. The text of the current note
 2. An entry box where you can type for a word that exists in a note (in the current book)
 3. A list of note titles that have been found by typing into the entry box above it
-4. A toolbar, containing commands to: change the current book or create a new book; create a new note; search for hastags in the book.
+4. A toolbar, containing commands to: change the current book or create a new book; create a new note; search for hashtags in the book.

 ## inc